lrnrdr/Classification-Cirrhosis-Dataset/README.md

 For Bilirubin there is a slight difference between both D-penicillamine and the Placebo levels.
 The ones on D-penicillamine had lower Bilirubin vs the ones taking the placebo, but its slight.
 ___

-# **** Items below TBD having error and cannot pick best metric at the moment.
-Questions below will be addressed and question to be removed once answer provided.****

 ## How would model solve business problem?

 Metrics for best model